jonathanyale/cleed/README.md

 > **Note**
 >
 > The explore command expects git to be installed in order to fetch the repository, and it will only look at `.opml` files when exploring a repository.

+#### Custom data path

+You can set the `CLEED_DATA_PATH` environment variable to specify a custom path for the data directory.
+All data will be stored in this directory (config, cache, etc).

 #### Help